CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 ### Q: When should states develop state-specific outcomes?
 A: States should begin to develop state-specific outcomes and related metrics early in the planning phase and update CMS on progress throughout the IT investment cycle.

-States will need to submit to CMS for approval an Advance Planning Document (APD) that includes state-specific outcomes, as well as CMS-required outcomes related to the MES module, metrics, and the applicable Conditions for Enhanced Funding (CEF).
+States will need to submit to CMS for approval an Advance Planning Document (APD) that includes state-specific outcomes, and metrics.
 States should be in frequent contact with their CMS State Officer for support with drafting an APD that include state-specific outcomes and related metrics that clearly align the proposed IT project with the state’s goals.

 ### Q: Do states need to develop state-specific outcomes for all projects?
 A: In certain circumstances a project may only have CMS-required outcomes, (e.g., if a state is proposing a project to implement a new basic capability, or if the goal of the state’s project is to become compliant with a federal requirement).
 However, this should be exception rather than the rule.